GertMadsen/CA3/Backend/README.md

 - in the package.json file in the web client- and in the app client project, change the serverURL to your backend server location.

 Optional:
-- Activate/deactivate CORS by comment out the @Provider annotation in the CORS request and respons files in the backend project.
+- Activate/deactivate CORS by comment in/out the @Provider annotation in the CORS request and respons files in the backend project.

 Backend roles available:
 - user